RavidRo/TradingSystem/Use Cases.md

 6. <ins>User</ins>: enters \_amount
 7. <ins>System</ins>: updates \_to_change_product's amount to \_amount.

+**Tests**:

-happy-user chooses to change product’s amount in the cart.
+-   <ins>_Happy Path_</ins>: User chooses to change product’s amount in the cart.
 Right now the product exists in the cart and has 5 copies of it. after the system queries the user for the action and the amount , the user changes the product’s quantity from 5 to 7 and the cart updates successfully.
-sad-user accidently chooses to change a product’s A amount in the cart. instead of to change product’s B amount in the cart. after the system queries the user for the action , the user cancels it.
+-   <ins>_Sad Path_</ins>: User accidentally chooses to change a product’s A amount in the cart. instead of to change product’s B amount in the cart. after the system queries the user for the action , the user cancels it.

 ### 2.9.
 Purchase products